Skip to main content

 Common

-• Injection site reactions Redness, itching, swelling
+• Injection site reactions: Redness, itching, or swelling at the injection site

-• Flushing/warmth Transient after injection
+• Facial flushing or warmth: Transient flushing shortly after injection

 Uncommon